Galleonosaurus: Classification

 Inferences have been made about the evolution of Victorian ornithopods, including Galleonosaurus.
 The apparent presence of the genus in multiple formations, in addition to other potentially overlapping taxa like Qantassaurus and Atlascopcosaurus, indicates a remarkably conservative morphology in the 25 million year timespan represented by the Strzelecki Group (including the Wonthaggi Formation) and Eumerella Formation, something generally unexpected in the fossil record.
 This is indicative of a lacking degree of adaptive pressure upon the organisms to change in response to the environment, in spite of evidence of significant floral change in the time between both deposits.
 Another factor may have been harsh polar conditions constraining anatomical diversity.
 In addition to these broad trends, possible scenarios of speciation have been proposed.
-A maxilla specimen from the Wonthaggi Group, designated as VOM4, shows a mixture of traits known from Atlascopcosaurus and Galleonosaurus; though considered somewhat more similar to the former and tentatively assigned to it, it may indicate the lineages of both genera had only very recently diverged from a common ancestor in the Late Barremian.
-Likewise, the extreme similarity of Leaellynasaura and cf. Galleonosaurus in the Eumerella, as well as the lack of remains resembling the former in earlier rocks, could indicate that Leaellynasaura had only recently split from the Galleonosaurus lineage in the time between that represented by the two units.
+A maxilla specimen from the Wonthaggi Group, designated as VOM4, shows a mixture of traits known from Atlascopcosaurus and Galleonosaurus.
+Though considered somewhat more similar to the former, it may indicate the lineages of both genera had only very recently diverged from a common ancestor in the Late Barremian.
+Likewise, the extreme similarity of Leaellynasaura and cf. Galleonosaurus in the Eumerella, as well as the lack of remains resembling the former in earlier rocks, could indicate that Leaellynasaura had only recently split from the Galleonosaurus lineage in the time between that represented by the two geologic units.